seancher83/OpenStreetMap-Project/OpenStreetMapProject.md

 ## Problems with Data

 After downloading the sample data I began to run the sample .osm file through my python code to begin to parse the tags appropriately.
+Then I began to import those .csv files into SQL in order to analyze the data.
 Here are the problems that I noticed:

-* Keyerror: ID
+* Keyerror: ID - Python code gave error messages
-* datatype mismatch
+* datatype mismatch -  SQL import gave error messages
-* City input has errors

 ### Keyerror: Id
 My code was giving me a keyerror: 'ID'.
 I realized that this was because there were certain data points entered without proper id codes.
 In order to remediate that problem, I chose to input the code of '9999999' rather than omit the code entirely.
 I would rather omit this id code, than realize I omitted records in error.